 Somewhere in the basement or in the back of the guest room, there’s a closet full of old board games.
 If you can’t find your old versions of Clue or Sorry, or if they’re missing pieces, try ordering a few classic board games online.
 Beware—these have been flying off the virtual shelves, so you may need to opt for more obscure types of games.
 The same is true of jigsaw puzzles.
-If you can find them, select a puzzle that every member of the family can contribute to and help complete.
+If you can find them, select one of Fine Art America puzzles that every member of the family can contribute to and help complete.

 A deck of cards provides innumerable opportunities for games, from solitaire to games involving the whole family.
 Also, if you’re family includes an aspiring magician, a deck of cards provides endless opportunities for them to practice.
 To keep the screen time down, buy a card trick book for your child so they can learn how to amaze the family.